alexpeterhall/alexpeterhall-blog/blog/2021/03/12/deploy-github-pages-app.md

 "homepage": "https://{username}.github.io/{repo-name}"
 ```

 3. Also in your package.json add the below lines under the `scripts` property.
+Note, the argument sent to `gh-pages -d` should correspond to the output directory of your compiled app.
+Commonly used names are build, dist, output, etc.

 ```js
 "predeploy": "npm run build"